Would-be subway bomber hopes for 2nd chance from cooperating

 Zazi was further spooked by a call from a Queens imam warning police were asking about him.
 He rushed back to Colorado.
 FBI agents executed a series of raids.
 News outlets learned of the investigation and also began hounding Zazi, who told reporters he had no idea what was going on.
 He was soon arrested.

-Following his 2009 arrest and decision to cooperate, Zazi testified against Medunjanin in the subway plot.
+Following his 2009 arrest and decision to cooperate, Zazi testified against Medunjanin in the subway plot, providing a tearful account that prosecutors said was "critical to establishing proof of Medunjanin's understanding of and participation in the conspiracy to kill American soldiers in Afghanistan and to conduct a suicide attack on the New York City subways."

 In 2015, he gave critical evidence in the trial of Abid Naseer, a Pakistani national convicted of leading an al-Qaeda plot to bomb a shopping mall in Manchester, England.